brunomachado37/liris_droid/README.md

 Your dataset is now ready, let's visalize it to verify the content.

 ### C) Dataset visualization
-A simple solution to quickly checkup your new created dataset it to launch the following script:
+A simple solution to quickly checkup your new created dataset is to launch the following script:
 ```
 python scripts/droid_dataset_builder/visualize_dataset.py droid
 ```